yousef8/ibn-elsayed-blog-const/README.md

   - this was used to just localize date and time in original AstroPaper theme, but it's **scope was expanded to localize all the numbers too**
 - `direction` UI layout direction, can be one of 3 values `rtl | ltr | auto` corresponds to html `dir` tag directives values
+- `googleFontName` click _get embed code_ for a font you like on google fonts and get the name as it's from href attribute for link tag. this is used only in OG images
 - `default` Marks the default locale.
 If not set, the first locale in the object is used as the default.

 #### Create Translations